 #1 No one but you and stalkers enjoy your selfie timeline overload

 You could also choose to post a cutesy pic of your kids or pets like this cute pic of Ms. Cupcake.
 Cupcake is slowly gaining her very own fan base.
 I’ll admit, as rambunctious as she is, she’s definitely a hilarious lil cutie pie.
-Or share something interesting or beautiful you come across while you’re out and about.
+Or share something beautiful you come across while you’re out and about.

 Whenever I pass these steps, they always look so ethereal to me.
 If you’re a real picture person like myself, there are a million things you can post throughout your day other than your face.